Street Law Graduate Teaching Fellowships

 - Demonstrated ability to work cooperatively on a variety of projects with lawyers, other staff members, and with community organizations and coalitions.

 - Demonstrated interest and experience in education and youth issues is preferred.
+Candidates with classroom or alternative teaching experience preferred.

 Teaching fellows receive an annual stipend of $53,500 (taxable), health and dental benefits, and all tuition and fees in the LL.M. program.
 As full-time students, teaching fellows usually qualify for deferment of their student loans.
 In addition, teaching fellows may be eligible for loan repayment assistance from their law schools.